jgrisafe/shopify-orders-exporter/README.md

 # shopify-orders-export

 Script to export orders from Shopify with all available API data.
-Create a csv with all orders past a certain order ID.
+Creates a csv with all orders past a certain order ID.
+Option to set a date coming soon.

-Run npm install to begin, you'll also need a shopify_config.js file in this format:
+Run npm install to begin, first you'll need to create a shopify_config.js file in this format:

 ```
 module.exports = {